BobLynx/BobLynx/README.md

 - Currently I'm working on CLI Minesweeper project.
 -
 - 📫 How to reach me -
-- You can contact me by adding me (@mushd_) as a friend in discord!
+- You can contact me by adding me (@mushd_) as a friend in Discord!
 <!---
 BobLynx/BobLynx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.